plx-pdg/plx/README.md

 ### Introduction

-PLX (Practice Learning eXperience) is a project developed to enhance the learning of programming languages, with a focus on a smooth and optimized user experience.
-The goal of this project is to reduce the usual friction involved in completing coding exercises (such as manual compilation, testing, and result verification) by automating these steps.
+PLX is a project developed to enhance the learning of programming languages, with a focus on a smooth and optimized learning experience.
+The goal of this project is to reduce the usual friction involved in completing coding exercises (such as manual compilation, running, testing, and result verification) by automating these steps.

-PLX offers a text-based user interface (TUI) developed in Rust and supports multiple languages (C, C++).
-It enables automatic compilation as soon as a file is saved, automated tests to compare program outputs, and instant display of errors and differences compared to a reference solution.
-The project draws inspiration from Rustlings and aims to create a more efficient learning experience, particularly for programming courses at HEIG-VD.### Installation
+PLX offers a terminal user interface (TUI) developed in Rust and supports multiple languages (currently C and C++).
+It enables automatic compilation as soon as a file is saved, automated checks to compare program outputs, and instant display of errors and output differences.
+The solution code can also be displayed.
+The project draws inspiration from [Rustlings](https://rustlings.cool/) and aims to create a more efficient learning experience, particularly for programming courses at HEIG-VD.

 ### Installation